HarnishSavsani/FoodForAll/README.md

 3. The NGO access the app and see the announced notification;

-4. The interested NGOs contacts the merchant through the telephone number that appears when he/she clicks on "I want it!" and negotiates with the merchant where he/she can get the food;
+4. The interested NGOs contacts the merchant through the telephone number that appears when he/she clicks on "Get it!" and negotiates with the merchant where he/she can get the food;

 5. The NGO goes to the merchant and buys or receives the food.